softlinkprotocol/curve-docs/docs/exchange-lp-tokens.rst

 Curve StableSwap Exchange: LP Tokens
 ====================================

 In exchange for depositing coins into a Curve pool (see :ref:`Curve Pools <exchange-pools>`), liquidity providers receive pool LP tokens.
 A Curve pool LP token is an ERC20 contract specific to the Curve pool.
 Hence, LP tokens are transferrable.
 Holders of pool LP tokens may stake the token into a pool's :ref:`liquidity gauge <dao-gauges>` in order to receive ``CRV`` token rewards.
-Alternatively, if the LP token is supported by a metapool, the token may be deposited into the respective metapool in exchange for the metapool's LP token.
+Alternatively, if the LP token is supported by a metapool, the token may be deposited into the respective metapool in exchange for the metapool's LP token (see :ref:`here <exchange-pools-meta>`).

-For example, a liquidity provider may deposit ``DAI`` into 3Pool and in exchange receive the pool's LP token ``3CRV``.
-The ``3CRV`` LP token may then be deposited into the GUSD metapool, which contains the coins ``GUSD`` and ``3CRV``, in exchange for the metapool's LP token ``gusd3CRV``.
-The obtained LP token may then be staked in the metapool's liquidity gauge.

 The following versions of Curve pool LP tokens exist: